ejeschke/ginga/doc/manual/operation.rst

 The image can also be rotated in arbitrary amounts.

-An interactive rotate operation can be initiated by pressing "r" in the image and then dragging the mouse horizontally left or right to set the angle.
+An interactive rotate operation can be initiated by pressing Space follwed by "r" in the image and then dragging the mouse horizontally left or right to set the angle.
 Press "R" (Shift+R) to restore the angle to 0 (unrotated).

 .. note::